 There are numerous variations on this theme.
 It is often described as an onion, presumably in response to the tears that are shed a few years down the line.
 “Clean” architecture extends this metaphor with a rule stating that dependencies can only point inwards, i.e. from the UI towards a central layer of data entities.
 Hexagonal architecture prefers a clean separation between the “inside” and “outside” parts of an application.

-The central concern of these architectures is the separation of concerns.
+These approaches are all trying to achieve separation of concerns.
 The architecture is not dependent upon any specific framework or technology.
 There is a separation between data processing and the UI.
 You should be able to test any significant functionality in isolation.

 This kind of separation is a noble pursuit but establishing a common set of abstractions across an application can be very dangerous.
 Not only is it difficult to maintain over time, but it tends to give rise to inflexible applications that have serious scalability issues.
 It plays to the myth that a single universal architectural framework can be devised that will solve every problem.